christianparpart/x0/docs/director.md

 ## Backend Health Checking

+### Mode 1 (Starving)

 Backends are by default assumed to be in state *Online*.
-If a backend becomes *Offline* while processing a real request, the the health check timer gets started to detect when this backend becomes *Online* again.

-This health check is made frequently within a fixed customized interval, and the backend gets only health check when marked as *Offline*.
+If a backend fails to serve a request, e.g. due to networking or protocol errors, the backend gets marked as *Offline*, and is in turn suspect to health checks every N seconds, as defined per backend.

+That means, health checks are only performed on *offline* backends, to detect, when they've become online, again.
+The health checks are disabled when the backend has been marked as *online* and is in enabled-state.

-Once at least N successfull health checks pass, the backend becomes *Online* again, and no health checks are made until it got marked *Offline* again.
+If N successfull health checks pass, the backend becomes *Online* again, and can receive new requests from this time on.

+### Mode 2 (Opportunistic)

+Additionally to mode 1, the backends get checked for healthiness when being idle for at least N seconds.

+Performing a health check while being in *Online* mode charges one load unit, so if the backend allows 3 concurrent requests, only 2 are left for real requests.

+### Mode 3 (Paranoid)

+Health checks are performed always, regardless of its backend's state and activity.

 ## Sticky Offline Mode